table-representation-learning/table-representation-learning.github.io/program.md

 # Program

 The workshop will be hosted physically in New Orleans.
-We are are pleased to host all speakers in-person, and authors of accepted papers are expected to present their work in-person as well.
-While we welcome all other attendees to join us in New Orleans physically, it is also possible to attend the program virtually as the sessions will be live-streamed.
+We are are pleased to host all speakers in-person, and authors of accepted papers will present their work in-person as well in a talk or during the poster sessions.
+While we welcome all other attendees to join us in New Orleans physically, it is also possible to attend the program virtually as the sessions will be live-streamed!

 ## Speakers
 <!-- We are pleased to host the following speakers: